andrewdhicks/cog/eng/engineeringNotes.md

     - ga-odc-eros-ard-west

 2. Next week
-    - terraform docker ship creation and distrcution - IaC Infra as code
+    - terraform docker ship creation and distruction - IaC Infra as code

 3. Feb 14 2018 - presentation and findings - eng labs - pandas - rasterio - dc.load etc.
     - s3 geotiff ard findings paper
         - s3 good for this
-    - follow on researh - how about processing in the cloud
+    - follow on research - how about processing in the cloud
-       - transcient plus cassandra
+       - transient plus Cassandra
        - AWS all in strategy
        - other cloud providers; generic approaches